 Where did you grow up, and where do you live now?
 Tell us something a lot of people don’t know >about your home town.

-Harpers Ferry, WV and I still live here.
-A lot of people don't know that my hometown is home of the Appalachian Trail Conservancy headquarters.
+Harpers Ferry, WV, and I lived there for most of my life.
+A lot of people don't know that the town is home to the Appalachian Trail Conservancy headquarters.

-What is your favorite part of writing Sweet Romance/ Cozy Mysteries?
+What is your favorite part of writing Sweet Romance?

-My favorite part of writing Sweet Romance and Cozy Mysteries is that I can talk to anyone of any age about my books without having to skim over “the naughty bits”.
+My favorite part of writing Sweet Romance is that I can talk to anyone of any age about my books without having to skim over “the naughty bits”.

 Who or what inspired you to become an author?